Loyola F.C.: 2016 season

-FC Meralco Manila (2017–2018)
+Meralco Manila (2017–2018)

-After the announcement of the formation of the Philippines Football League, which was set to replace the United Football League as the country's top-tier football league, Loyola, along with 7 other UFL clubs, expressed their desire to enter the newly-founded league.
-On the PFL's launching on April 21, 2017, it was confirmed that the team changed their name to FC Meralco Manila and assigned Manila as their home city.
+After the announcement of the formation of the Philippines Football League, which was set to replace the United Football League as the country's top-tier football league, Loyola, along with 7 other UFL clubs, expressed their desire to enter the newly founded league.
+On the PFL's launching on April 21, 2017, it was confirmed that the team changed their name to Meralco Manila and assigned Manila as their home city.
 The team designated the Rizal Memorial Stadium as their home venue.

 On January 8, 2018, the club announced that they have ceased their participation in the league.
 The management stated that they attempted to find investors to keep the club's league participation possible but were unable to do so.

-Loyola FC (2018–)
+Loyola (2018–2024)

 In mid-January 2018, the club now called "Loyola Football Club" announced that their youth academy would continue operations.
 Their youth teams will continue their participation in the Youth Football League and they have entered a youth squad at the 7s Football League.

 In February 2021, it was reported that the club is applying for a return to the Philippines Football League.

 In 2022, Loyola sent their youth teams to participate in the La Liga Youth Tournament in Penang, Malaysia.

+2023 season

+In June 2023, Loyola announced through social media that they will be participating in the 2023 Copa Paulino Alcantara.
+They were drawn in Group A together with former rivals Kaya–Iloilo and Philippine Air Force.
+Also with the group were Club De Fútbol Manila, Don Bosco Garelli and UAAP Season 85 champions Far Eastern University.

+On 16 July 2023, Loyola lost their opening match against CF Manila, the score was 2–0.
+Six days later, Loyola faced FEU.
+Loyola were down two goals in the first half, but came back in the second half to settle for a draw.
+The match ended 2–2.
+Loyola then faced former UFL rivals Philippine Air Force and lost 3–0.
+Loyola ended their three-game winless run after defeating Don Bosco Garelli United 6–1.
+Loyola then lost to Kaya-Iloilo 7–0, ending their Copa Paulino Alcantara campaign with one win, one draw, and three losses.

+Return to Philippines Football League

+In early December 2023, after a five-season absence, Loyola announced their return to Philippines Football League through social media.
+During their comeback season, Loyola finished in 8th place, tallying five wins, a draw, and eight losses.

+In September 2024, the club was initially recognized by the local government of Palawan to represent the province in the Philippines Football League for the 2024–25 season as Loyola Palawan.
+The PFL however continued to refer to the club as just Loyola FC, the partnership was later canceled.